jcbwlkr/jcbwlkr.github.io/_data/projects/wrecking-ball-media.md

-Since February 2015 I have been a contract engineer at [Wrecking Ball Media Group][wbm].
+Since February 2015 I have been a contracting engineer at [Wrecking Ball Media Group][wbm].
 As a part of this team I am working on a web based platform for [Adobe][adobe].
 The project utilizes several different APIs from Adobe and other vendors.
 More project details to come after the project launches.